edf1101/Battleships/README.md

 #### Entry Screen
 The user can select the game settings (size, difficulty) on an Entry page.
 Game screen has a return to menu button so games can be replayed
-#### Storm Mode
-When this is turned on The board will shift 1 space each turn in a predetermined direction
 #### HTML Template Sunken ships
 If a ship has been sunk, the main.py script sends a list of sunk positions for either the AI or Player to the HTML code, and it colours those tiles green
 #### Other Frontend modifications
 In the placement HTML file originally allowed users to place fewer than required number of ships.
 This was fixed.
 #### Storm mode
-To make it a more challenging if you select storm mode the player's board will shift one space each turn.
+When turned on the player's board will shift one space each turn (as suggested by specification).
 Since the HTML grid isn't persistent this had to be coded in javascript
 #### AI attacking
 There are 5 AI difficulties [code here](battleships/advanced_ai.py)
 0. Pure Random Guessing